 2. Fox’s Party Rings / Oreos

-When it comes to accidentally vegan treats, Britain’s “brightest biscuit” or the Party Ring, has been a staple at parties for over 30 years.
+When it comes to accidentally vegan treats, Britain’s “brightest biscuit” or the Party Ring, has been a staple for over 30 years.
 So everyone of all ages can enjoy the crunchy and colourful circles!

 And as for the world’s favourite sandwich cookie, there are several different Oreos available in the UK and US that are suitable, including Original (Vanilla), Chocolate Crème, Double Stuff, Golden and the Oreo Thins range (except the bags of Thins Bites in the US as they contain milk.
 Boo.)